Of course. You can train a whole week for free before you have to make a decision.

 The best way to get fit for BJJ is by training BJJ.
 Just show up to class.
 Your fitness will improve and your BJJ will get better at the same time.

-No. We will provide you with a loaner Gi if you don't have one.
+No. We will provide you with a loaner Gi if you need one for a trial class and don't have one.
 Please show up 10-15 minutes before class starts so that we have enough time to find a fitting Gi for you.

 Comfortable athletic clothes.
 A t-shirt or rash guard and shorts or pants without zippers.
 Don't forget to bring water.

-We will match you with a more experienced partner for your first lesson.
-He will guide you through your first class.
-There is a short 15 minute warm up.
-After that, the instructor will show a technique and you will partner up to drill the techniques that the instructor showed.
+Our basic course starts with a short warmup.
+After that, the instructor will show techniques and you will partner up to drill the techniques that the instructor showed.

 The sparring portion is optional.
 You can just watch until you are confident enough to give it a try.